-We focus on Tullock contest and regard the discriminatory parameter r as a measure of the level of noise in the winner selection mechanism.
-A greater r implies that a higher bid can be translated into a higher likelihood of winning more effectively, thereby increasing the marginal return to one's bid.
+- Precision May Hurt We focus on Tullock contest and regard the discriminatory parameter r as a measure of the level of noise in the winner selection mechanism.
+A greater r implies that a higher bid can be translated into a higher likelihood of winning more effectively, thereby increasing the marginal return to the bid.
 The conventional wisdom tells that a greater r provides higher-powered incentives and intensifies competition.
 We demonstrate, nevertheless, that the expected overall bid does not vary monotonically with the size of r.
 A contest with a smaller r can paradoxically elicit more effort.
 An immediate trade-off is triggered when r is raised.
 A more precise contest incentivizes each participant to bid more; while the overheated competition leaves lesser rent to participants, thereby discouraging entries.
 Moreover, contestants' (mixed) entry strategies affect the expected overall bids indefinitely.
 More active entry expands the contest and tends to amplify the overall supplies of bids; while it leads individual participants to bid more prudently, as they anticipate more potential competitors and a lesser likelihood of winning.
-The optimum requires the contest organizer to balance out these diverse and possibly conflicting forces.

-Based on the contest design with optimal discriminatory parameter r, we investigate whether the contest designer gets better off when there is a larger pool of potential bidders.
+The optimum requires the contest organizer to balance out these diverse and possibly conflicting forces. - The Less, the Better Based on results on optimal precision,5 we investigate whether the contest designer gets better off when there is a larger pool of potential bidders.
 Without endogenous entry, the conventional wisdom in contest literature tells that the overall bid always increases with the number of bidders.
 However, our analysis reveals the opposite: with a larger pool of potential bidder, the contest designer would elicit lesser effort.
 Hence, the contest designer prefers to limit its size by inviting only a subset of them for participation.
-Our results thus espouses the merit of exclusion in our setting.

-Finally, we establish that there is no loss of generality to consider contests with nondisclosure of number of actual entrants for the optimal design.
+Our results thus espouses the merit of exclusion in our setting. - Opaqueness Pays Off we establish that there is no loss of generality to consider contests with nondisclosure of number of actual entrants for the optimal design.
+It is in general suboptimal for the contest designer to announce the actual number of participants when she can observe it.
 This result is virtually driven by the endogeneity of entry and convexity of effort costs of contestants.

-&lt;sup>5Optimal r is contingent on number of potential contestants.
+5Optimal r is contingent on number of potential contestants.